 When looking through the cheap shelf, look for items that can be frozen easily (milk, bread, cheese and meat are prime examples), as well as things that can be used up straight away – squishy fruit can be used to cook, bake or make jam with.
 Vegetables don't automatically go bad once the clock strikes midnight on their best before date – I've bought a 10p bag of carrots two months ago, and there are still some in our fridge now.
-There are also loads of ways that you can freeze potatoes, I've even dedicated an entire Pinterest board to it.
+There are also loads of ways that you can freeze potatoes.

 Each store will have their own system – we've got a Co-op just a 3 minute walk away, and if I visit every night around 7pm then I'm sure to find something for 10p on the reduced shelf.
 There's always bread reduced to 10p (and bread freezes well), and usually there are potatoes, mushrooms, yoghurts and freshly baked baguettes.
 And there are usually different reduced sections dotted around the store.
 Our local Sainsbury's is very good for damaged boxes of cereal being half price or cheaper.
 The damage is only to the cardboard box, and the packet inside remains sealed and undamaged.